coleifer/peewee/README.rst

 * a small, expressive ORM
 * python 2.7+ and 3.4+
-* supports sqlite, mysql, mariadb, postgresql and cockroachdb
+* supports sqlite, mysql, mariadb, postgresql
 * tons of `extensions <http://docs.peewee-orm.com/en/latest/peewee/playhouse.html>`_

 New to peewee?
 These may help: